WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 This process will take a few hours, so plan accordingly.

-Since this method offer the most flexibility for working with alignments, AlignmentProcessor was written with this output format in mind and no further formatting is required.
+Since this method offers the most flexibility for working with alignments, AlignmentProcessor was written with this output format in mind and no further formatting is required.